Arboretum

 Click on image for larger picture

 In 2008, the Wellness Center/University Store/Athletic Field complex just west of the Arts and Science Center and north of the Library was built.
 As part of this project, a Wellness Center Garden, designed by biology department students, was installed in summer 2009 and features plants that were historically used for medicinal or herbal purposes.
 Enclosed by a fence to keep out deer, the garden includes about 70 species, including sweetgrass, stinging nettle, wild strawberry, thyme, rosemary, mint, coneflower (Echinacea), cranberry, cardinal flower, pussytoes, joe pye-weed, yucca, chicory, ferns, bayberry, and prickly pear cactus.
 Enter the garden by lifting the metallic latch (see directions on fence).
 The front of the Wellness Center itself has a “living roof” planted with sedums and other drought, heat and high-light tolerant species.
 As part of the sustainability/wellness initiative, a trellis of the native vine Trumpet Creeper (Campsis radicans) provides summer shade and transmits winter’s light to the east-facing classroom at the front of the Wellness Center.
 Trees around the Wellness Center include many native species, including Black Gum (Nyssa sylvatica), Eastern Redbud (Cercis canadensis), Serviceberry (Amelanchier), Red Oak (Quercus rubra), Scarlet Oak (Quercus coccinea), and Wild Black Cherry (Prunus serotina).
 Non-native Sargent Cherry (Prunus sargentii) trees provide early spring flowers.
 There is a small native grass and sedge garden in front of the Wellness Center to showcase deer-resistant, drought-tolerant, low-maintenance species.
 Between The Cafe/Gavan Lounge and Jeffries Hall is a New Jersey native plant garden, created in 2019.
-Around the corner, in front of the library arcade, is the newest garden, created in 2021.
+Around the corner, in front of the library arcade, is another small garden, created in 2021.

 What's in Bloom